 Service brief · Chapter I · Incorporation

-A separately-recognised legal person, owned by a small group of identifiable shareholders, with limited liability and an indefinite life of its own.
+A registered business in its own name, owned by a small group of shareholders, with their personal assets protected and a life of its own.
 The structure most Indian founders settle into.

 I.